GoogleCloudPlatform/gcp-token-broker/README.md

 Authority.
 Alternatively, for development and testing purposes only, you may create self-signed certificates as described below.

-Run from the following commands from the root of the repository:
+Run from the following commands **from the root of the repository**:

 * Create broker certificate: